mahmoodlab/TANGLE/README.md

 source scripts/launch_tangle_training.sh
 ```

-### Evaluate TANGLE trained with TCGA-BRCA on BRACS and BCNB
+### Evaluate TANGLE trained with TCGA-BRCA on BCNB molecular status prediction

 We provide a link to a [Drive](https://drive.google.com/drive/folders/1IKEuRULUz-Uvb8ZL8vvYw0Z49aD_Qp_4?usp=sharing) that includes (1) 3 pretrained checkpoints for Tangle, Tangle-Rec and Intra, and (2) pre-extracted slide embeddings for TCGA-BRCA.
-In addition, we provide a script for downstream evaluation on BRACS and BCNB.
+In addition, we provide a script for downstream evaluation on BCNB.

 To run few-shot evaluation: